mgiang2015/SpringServer/README.md

 SpringBoot provides `CrudRepository` interface.
 Any interface that extends this will inherit the CRUD methods that come out of the box with SpringBoot.

 ### DAO

 DAO is a Data Access Object.
 Any read or writes to database goes through this object, it should be a singleton for each schema object.
-Defines how backend interacts with database through repository.
+Defines how backend interacts with database through repository.employee

+DAO can then be easily injected into any other class / objects that needs data about Employees.

+### REST API

+REST API is defined in the controller folder.

+1. First we inject the `EmployeeDao` into the controller using `@Autowired` tag

+2. Define `GET` handlers using `@GetMapping(URL)` tag and write a method for handling.
+Return results are automatically formatted to JSON for response.

+3. Define `POST` handlers using `@PostMapping(URL)` tag and write a method for handling.
+Method must take in `@RequestBody Type name` for this program